With an overactive bladder, you may:

 When to see a doctor

-Although it's common among older adults, overactive bladder isn't a normal part of aging.
-If your symptoms distress you, consider behavior strategies and management options.
+Although it's not uncommon among older adults, overactive bladder isn't a normal part of aging.
+If your symptoms distress you or disrupt your life, talk to your doctor.
 Treatments are available that might help you.

 Discussing such a private matter with your doctor might not be easy, but it's worthwhile to take that risk — especially if your symptoms disrupt your work schedule, social interactions and everyday activities.